opadips/Elite-Poker/README.md

 ## 🌈 Customisation
 - **Add new themes** – edit `themes.css` and add a new entry in the `themes` array inside `GameTable.jsx`.
 - All theme‑dependent colors are controlled by CSS custom properties (`--table-bg`, `--winner-text`, etc.).
-- Card backs and other personalisation options are stored in `localStorage` for persistence.
+- Card backs and other personalisation options are stored in `localStorage`.

 ---
 And I would like you to know that I have used many models to build this project so far, such as: